-Father Jonathan grew up as a Methodist preacher's kid in small-town Oklahoma.
-His parents first taught him to love Jesus and His Church, and for this he remains profoundly thankful.
-As a senior at Patrick Henry College, his desire for a more historically rooted and sacramental faith led him into the Anglican tradition.
-He eventually discerned a call to the priesthood, earned a Master of Divinity from Nashotah House Theological Seminary, and was ordained (on Saint Patrick's Day) at Saint Columba Church in Fresno, CA, where he served as curate for four years.
-He is now pursuing a PhD in English with a concentration in Religion and Literature at Baylor University, while also serving as an assisting priest at Christ Church.
+Father Jonathan first learned to love Jesus and His Church as a Methodist preacher's kid in small-town Oklahoma.
+He studied literature at Patrick Henry College, where his desire for a more historically rooted and sacramental faith led him into the Anglican tradition.
+He eventually discerned a call to the priesthood and attended Nashotah House Theological Seminary, where he earned the Master of Divinity, and later a Master of Sacred Theology.
+After serving for several years as a full-time priest at Saint Columba Church in Fresno, CA, he came to Waco in 2015 to pursue doctoral studies.
+In 2021, he completed a PhD in English with a concentration in Religion and Literature at Baylor University, where he continues to teach part-time.